buildpacks/rfcs/text/0000-flatten-feature.md

 - What use cases does it support?

-Buildpacks provider like Paketo have composite buildpacks with several layers, when they pull many of those together into a builder, hitting the layer limit for a container image happens very often.
-A feature for the Buildpack author to group the buildpacks by any attribute will allow them to squash those groups into one layer and reduce their total number of layers, avoiding the layer limit.
+Buildpacks provider like Paketo have Composite Buildpacks with several layers, when they pull many of those together into a Builder, hitting the layer limit for a container image happens very often.
+A feature for the Builder author to group the Buildpacks by any attribute will allow them to squash those groups into one layer and reduce their total number of layers, avoiding the layer limit.

 - What is the expected outcome?

-When Buildpacks Authors execute commands like:
+When Builder Authors execute the command:

-`pack builder create ... <flatten options>` or
+`pack builder create ... <flatten options>`
-`pack buildpack package ... <flatten options>`

-The final OCI image artifact (A) SHOULD contain layers blobs with more than *one* buildpack according to the configuration provided by the user.
+The final Builder (A) SHOULD contain layers blobs with more than *one* buildpack according to the configuration provided by the user.
 If we compare an artifact (B) created *without* `<flatten options>` then:

 $numberOfBuildpackLayers(A) \leq numberOfBuildpackLayers(B)$